ryanwilsond/belte/docs/Current/Overview.md

 To summarize:

-- Reference types (classes) are nullable by default
-- Value types (primitives, pointers, structs) are non-nullable by default
+- Types are non-nullable by default
 - `!` removes nullability
 - `?` adds nullability
 - Pointer types are never nullable